ArifAliNeosoft/Concept-of-Coroutines-and-Flows/Coroutine.md

 ### Coroutine Features

 #### Lightweight:
--One can run many coroutines on a single thread due to support for suspension, which doesn’t block the thread where the coroutine is running.
+One can run many coroutines on a single thread due to support for suspension,which doesn’t block the thread where the coroutine is running.
 Suspending frees memory    over blocking while supporting multiple concurrent operations.
--	Built-in cancellation support: Cancellation is generated automatically through the running coroutine hierarchy.
+#### Built-in cancellation support:
+Cancellation is generated automatically through the running coroutine hierarchy.
--	Fewer memory leaks: It uses structured concurrency to run operations within a scope.
+#### Fewer memory leaks:
+It uses structured concurrency to run operations within a scope.
+#### Jetpack integration:
--	Jetpack integration: Many Jetpack libraries include extensions that provide full coroutines support.
+Many Jetpack libraries include extensions that provide full coroutines support.
 Some libraries also provide their own coroutine scope that one can use for structured concurrency.